open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/getting-started.md

 ### Create and launch an HTTP Server

-In that same directory, modify a file called `Program.cs` and replace existing content by the following code:
+In the same directory, replace the content of `Program.cs` with the following code:

 ```csharp
 using System.Globalization;